 5 places to go mountain biking in Cairns

-For three days, Cairns will become an international mountain biking mecca, promising action, entertainment and a whole lot of rad riding.
-But if watching from the sidelines doesn’t quite quench your thirst for adventure, then BYO bikes and explore some of Tropical North Queensland’s top mountain biking trails.
+If a snorkel trip doesn’t quite quench your thirst for adventure, then BYO bikes and explore some of Tropical North Queensland’s top mountain biking trails.
 There’s plenty to choose from!

 Atherton Forest Mountain Bike Park